karolbrennan/avalampch/README.md

 ### Future Improvements
 + Create a version that includes MaterializeCSS and a default theme
 + Re-write the navigation system
++ Auto select an IP address that is not in use

 ## What's in the box?
 + ubuntu/trusty64